copilot-code-optimizations/VS-Extension/README.md

 1.1.2.
 Your GitHub account needs to be part of this organization "copilot-code-optimizations" to enable you access this preview feature.
 If you have not done already, please fill in this form https://aka.ms/CodeOptimizations/PreviewFeatures, our team will send you the invitation.

 1.1.3.
-Once you accept the invitation to join this organization, please change your memebership from Private to Public
+Once you accept the invitation to join this organization, please change your membership from Private to Public on settings page https://github.com/orgs/copilot-code-optimizations/people.

 ## 1.2.
 Validate your Application Insights Code Optimizations